hyperledger/fabric/examples/events/block-listener/README.md

 # What is block-listener
 block-listener.go connects to a peer in order to receive block and chaincode events (if there are chaincode events being sent).
-Currently, this example only works with TLS disabled in the environment.

 # To Run
 ```sh